MBA Course Descriptions

 Human Resources is uniquely positioned to support the underpinnings of organizational transformation when considered an essential player on the executive leadership team.
 Without critical input and support from Human Resources, organizations are prone to marginalizing key implementation strategies and minimizing success due to obstacles such as change resistance and employee/managerial sabotage.

-Global Business Meets Creative Enterprise
+MBA 710 Global Business Meets Creative Enterprise

-Ecologically Restorative Business
+MBA 716 Ecologically Restorative Business

 Ecologically restorative enterprise will be a central theme in the transformative ventures of the future.
-Van Jones, former member of the Obama administration and founder of Green for All, points out there are already 80,000 people working in the wind power generation business in the United States, and 46,000 more working on solar power.
-This total already surpasses the total of 80,000 coal miners in the country working in the “old economy”.
-This course examines trends and the outlook for ecologically restorative enterprise including: solar and wind power generation, biomimicry, organic agriculture, permaculture, local foods, ecological building construction, green investment, venture capital, waste management, relevant regulation and government subsidy programs.
+Van Jones, former member of the Obama administration and founder of Green for All, points out that there are already 80,000 people working in the wind power generation business in the United States, and 46,000 more working on solar power.
+This total already surpasses the total of 80,000 coal miners in the country working in the "old economy."
+This course examines trends and the outlook for ecologically restorative enterprise including: solar and wind power generation, biomimicry, organic agriculture, permaculture, local foods, ecological building construction, green investment, venture capital, waste management, relevant regulation, and government subsidy programs.

-Emergent Thinking in the Creative Economy
+MBA 718 Emergent Thinking in the Creative Economy